Resource-Efficient Variational Quantum Classifier

-We also went further and trained our \emph{unambiguous quantum classifier} to evaluate how well it could optimize the weights under the constraint of using as few executions as possible.
-We compared it with the training that we normally employ on model \emph{M2} and the comparison can be seen in Fig. \ref{fig:res_training_history_model=M3_data=C_qubits=3} and Fig. \ref{fig:res_training_history_model=M2_data=C_qubits=3}.
-For this experiment, we used the PennyLane \emph{SPSAOptimizer}, as training model \emph{M3} involves significant noise due to the inherent randomness of quantum measurements and the constraint on the number of executions.
+We have trained our \emph{unambiguous quantum classifier} to evaluate how well it could optimize the weights under the constraint of using as few executions as possible.
+We compared it with the training that we normally employ on model \emph{M2} and the comparison can be seen in Fig.~\ref{fig:res_training_history_model=M3_data=C_qubits=3} and Fig.~\ref{fig:res_training_history_model=M2_data=C_qubits=3}.
+For training, we used the PennyLane \emph{SPSAOptimizer} \citep{spall1998implementation}, as training model \emph{M3} involves significant noise due to the inherent randomness of quantum measurements and the constraint on the number of executions.
 We can see that model \emph{M3} is capable of training itself; however, this approach introduces noise into the training process, causing the cost function to oscillate.
 Despite this, the optimizer successfully minimizes the cost and achieves convergence.